 We cannot, we must not, let all those gentle Christmas cards wash away our appreciation for just how terrified these poor shepherds were - if we picture them as merely smiling and nodding through this event with blissful looks on their faces, we completely miss the stunning shock they felt at being in the presence of a messenger sent directly from God.
-It's that sense of being overwhelmed by being in the presence of the Holy that moves this story beyond amusing comedy skits, that propels us beyond sweet

-Christmas cards and pushes us into the life-giving reality of the Gospels.
+It's that sense of being overwhelmed by being in the presence of the Holy that moves this story beyond amusing comedy skits; it's that meaningfulness that propels us beyond sweet Christmas cards and pushes us into the life-giving reality of the Gospels.
 Can you imagine the fear, the overwhelming sense of terror at not just this one messenger from heaven appearing suddenly, the hillside lit up with an eerie glow, a few short words about a Savior, the Messiah, the Lord, and then all heaven opening up, a whole host of angels praising God.
 Truly a moment of glory at the beginning of the life of Jesus.

 And yet the grace of the moment occurs for me right after the angel chorus.
-"When the angels had left them and gone into heaven ..."
-That is a thousand pictures painted with a few words!
-The sudden silence, with the echoes of the angel chorus ringing only in their heads.
-That moment when the darkness of night returned to cloak the hills, and the shepherds were left stunned by the whole event.
+"When the angels had left them and gone into heaven ..."; now there are a thousand pictures painted with a few words!
+I'm moved by the moment when all were left in sudden silence, with the echoes of the angel chorus ringing only in their heads.
+That moment when the darkness of night returned to cloak the hills and the shepherds were left stunned by the whole event.
 That was the moment when they could have reassured each other that they had dreamed it all, that it must have been some bad whiskey.
-But, and here's a moment of true glory, they didn't.
+But - and here's the moment of true glory - they didn't.
 These rough, tough, sunburned and scarred individuals instead said simply to each other, "let's go take a look", and that's what they did.
 They went down to Bethlehem, they found Mary and Joseph and the baby lying in the manger, and they told everyone what had happened to them.